 Trevor Gates undertakes a wide range of work in the technology transactions and sports practice areas.
-He regularly drafts and negotiates agreements involving sports, esports, gaming, betting, media, entertainment, technology, software, cloud services, and mobile applications.
+He regularly drafts and negotiates agreements involving sports, betting, esports, gaming, media, entertainment, digital assets, technology, software, cloud services, and mobile applications.

-Trevor's practice includes representing leagues, teams, owners, sponsors, athletes, and others with drafting and negotiating sports, entertainment, and media transactions, including sponsorship and endorsement agreements, player agreements, licensing and naming rights agreements, stadium and arena use agreements, and media rights agreements.
+Trevor’s practice includes representing sports leagues, teams, owners, and agents, sponsors and brands, athletes and celebrities, and others with drafting and negotiating sports, entertainment, and media transactions, including sponsorship, endorsement, and marketing agreements, player agreements, licensing and naming rights agreements, stadium and arena use agreements, and media rights agreements, including for television and film.
+This includes advising on matters relating to or on behalf of active and retired NFL, NBA, WNBA, MLS, Olympic, and other athletes.

 As a registered patent attorney, Trevor also helps clients ranging from emerging companies to Fortune 500 corporations protect and commercialize intellectual property, including advising on the acquisition, development, marketing, licensing, and distribution of various products, services, and technology, as well as patent, copyright, and trademark matters.
 He also advises on intellectual property matters in connection with mergers, acquisitions, and other strategic transactions and has assisted with complex patent litigation matters.